promise/readme/README.md

 🗣 Commented on #9 in countr/website
 ✨ Pushed 2 commits to countr/website
 ✅ Merged PR #7 in countr/website
-📝 Created review (approved) on PR #7 in countr/website
 ```

 ## Repositories I maintain